- 132-1-C-E-a042758

 250 results with digital objects Show results with digital objects

-Totem poles in the Totem Park shed
+Totem poles in Totem Park

 Totem pole standing in Totem Park at UBC.
 The pole on the viewer's left was carved by Mungo Martin and the pole on the right was carved by George Hunt Senior.